GhidraDragon/dl-twitch/README.md

 Anyways dev.twitch.tv allows signatory accounts to gerenate what I label an "API key" for full access that does not require any other accounts to authenticate my "API key"

+So  what's this?
+Test of concept ML?
+I got everything in all threads, got emails for fun using tesseract then regex, spammed all the streamers literally the ones who put email in chromedriver.

+I've never seen an RECAPTCHA-like machine intelligent safety system deployed at Twitch in my life.

 -----